binilbp/OTW/bandit.md

 <br>example: `echo "aAbB" | tr somestring 'a-zA-Z' 'b-zaB-ZA'` rotates each character by 1 position and gives output as "bBcC"

 ### bandit12 :
-copy the file to a /tmp location so you have neccessary permissions.Decompress the hexdump file to binary using `xxd` and output it to a file.
+copy the file to a /tmp location so you have neccessary permissions. decompress the hexdump file to binary using `xxd` and output it to a file.
 Find type of the output file using `file`.
 * if file type is tar archive -> rename with ".tar" extension -> extract using `tar`
 * if file type is gzip compressed -> rename with ".gz" extension -> decompress using `gzip`
 * if file type is bzip2 compressed -> rename with ".bz" extension -> decompress using `bzip2`